AndrewSomov/AndrewSomov/Readme.md

 ### 😊 About me:

-As a Motion Designer, I've had the privilege to work on a variety of projects, including creative videos and mobile game advertising.
-My primary expertise lies in Motion Design and 2D animation.
-Additionally, I am diligently expanding my skills in 3D. <br /><br />I am proficient in Adobe After Effects, Adobe Premiere Pro, Photoshop, Illustrator, and Spine 2D.
-Also, I am actively broadening my knowledge by learning Unreal Engine 5, recognizing its growing significance in the field.
+In my role as a Motion Designer, I've had the opportunity to contribute to a diverse range of projects, encompassing creative videos and mobile game advertising.
+My main focus revolves around Motion Design and 2D animation.
+Furthermore, I am actively enhancing my capabilities in the realm of 3D. <br /><br />I possess proficiency in utilizing tools such as Adobe After Effects, Adobe Premiere Pro, Photoshop, Illustrator, and Spine 2D.
+Additionally, I am dedicatedly expanding my expertise by acquiring skills in Unreal Engine 5, acknowledging its increasing importance in the industry.

 ---